srinidhifd/sharks-decoding-shark-tank-india-analysis/README.md

-# Sharks Decoding - Shark Tank India Analysis is a  Exploratory Data Analysis about Television show Shark Tank Indian.
+# Sharks Decoding - Shark Tank India Analysis
+## It is an Exploratory Data Analysis about the Television show Shark Tank Indian.
+## We have used Jupyter Notebook to work on this project